tsantalis/RefactoringMiner/docker/README.md

   -e OAuthToken=$OAuthToken \
   tsantalis/refactoringminer:latest mcp
 ```

+The MCP tools do not accept host repository paths.
+Mount the desired repository and start the MCP process from the container working directory that should be analyzed, usually `/workspace`.
+To work with multiple repositories in the same container, mount their common parent directory and use relative `source.workingDirectory` values for local worktree and commit sources.

 The Docker image binds WebDiff inside the container to `0.0.0.0`, but returned links still use `http://127.0.0.1:<port>` for the host browser.
 Override these only if your Docker setup needs a different address: